-It is important to distinguish that Modern Standard Arabic is the language of books, media, education, and even formal situations, but that doesn’t mean that it’s the language of everyday speech.
+It is important to distinguish that Modern Standard Arabic is the language of books, media, education, and even formal situations, but that doesn’t mean that it’s the same language as spoken Arabic used for everyday speech.

-For colloquial speech, each country has it’s ‘amiya or “Arabic dialect”.
+For colloquial speech, each country has its ‘amiya or “Arabic dialect”.
 The differences are in pronunciation, not in vocabulary or grammar.
-This is because after the Islamic conquest took place, there was an important political need for standardizing written Arabic since huge numbers of people were beginning to speak it.
+This is because after the Islamic conquest took place, there was an important political need for standardizing the written Arabic language since it became one of the most popular languages spoken across the world.
 Hence, the script was made more practical and the grammar and style of prose was standardized.

-Orally, the dialects of the invaders or Arabic “koine” (which was the common language of conquering Arab armies) was also influenced by the original languages of the conquered areas.
-The dialects of Egypt, for example, were influenced by Coptic, as we’ve mentioned before.
+Orally, the dialects of the invaders, spoken Arabic, or Arabic “koine” (which was the common language of conquering Arab armies) was also influenced by the original languages of the conquered areas.
+The language dialects of Egypt, for example, were influenced by Coptic, as we’ve mentioned before.

-Over the centuries, the neo-Arabic dialects continued to evolve into the modern Arabic dialects of today, but literary Arabic remained relatively untouched, especially because the Arabic of the Qur’an was always seen as the ideal kind of Arabic to imitate.
+Over the centuries, the neo-Arabic dialects continued to evolve into the modern Egyptian Arabic dialects of today.
+But literary Arabic remained relatively untouched.
+Especially because the Arabic of the Qur’an was always seen as the ideal kind of Arabic to imitate.
 This most likely had a conservative effect on the dialects as well, limiting them from changing too much.

-Also, when people with significantly different dialects communicate with each other, they can switch to Modern Standard Arabic, or simply adjust their speech to make it more formal and similar to al-fuSHa.
+Also, when people with significantly different dialects communicate with each other, they can switch to Modern Standard Arabic.
+Alternatively, they can simply adjust their speech to make it more formal and similar to al-fuSHa.

-For instance, Saidi Arabic is the main spoken language of most people in southern Egypt, whereas in the Upper Nile Valley there are around 300,000 speakers of Nubian languages, such as Nobiin and Kenuzi-Dongola.
-In the western desert, Eastern Libyan Arabic is spoken, and in the Eastern Desert, where almost 77,000 people live, they speak Beja.
+For instance, Saidi Arabic is the main spoken language of most people in southern Egypt.
+However, in the Upper Nile Valley there are around 300,000 speakers of Nubian languages, such as Nobiin and Kenuzi-Dongola.
+In the western desert, Eastern Libyan Arabic is spoken.
+And in the Eastern Desert, where almost 77,000 people live, they speak Beja.

-With this understanding, it’s easy to tell why the Egyptian vernacular has always been such a wonder to everyone, including Egyptians themselves.
+It’s easy to see why the Egyptian vernacular and Egyptian Arabic has always been such a wonder to everyone.
+Including Egyptians themselves.

-If you’re interested in Egyptian history, or you’re studying their current political and economic context, or maybe if you’re just planning a trip there, you could use reliable language translation services.
-It would help, not only with documentation and written content but also with communication and interpretation of any information you need.
+If you’re interested in Egyptian history and the Egyptian Arabic dialect, or you’re studying their current political and economic context, or maybe if you’re just planning a trip there, you could use reliable language translation services.
+It would help with communication and interpretation of any information you need.